Tracking Map / List of Adopted Fish / Paddlefish Project Page / Meet the Paddlefish

 Pebbles – Karnack Junior High School (grades 6-8 Science classes), Karnack ISD, TX

 Perry – Karnack High School (grade 12 Environmental Science class), Karnack ISD, TX

 Polly Sprinkles – Weldon Intermediate School (grades 4-5), Gladewater ISD, TX

 Quad X – North Hopkins High School, Sulphur Springs, TX

 Troy – Avinger ISD 5th Grade, Avinger, TX

 You can help extend and improve this experiment and allow more schools and other groups to use the experiment for educational purposes by sponsoring a fish or equipment or otherwise contributing to the project on our Donate page.
 Or email us at firstname.lastname@example.org for more information.

-Partners in this experiment include The Nature Conservancy, U.S. Fish and Wildlife Service, U.S. Army Corps of Engineers, U.S.G.S.
-National Wetlands Research Center, Texas Parks and Wildlife Department, and the Northeast Texas Municipal Water District, The Nature Conservancy, The Collins Academy and Rancho Guadalupe in Marion County, Texas.
+Major partners in this experiment include U.S. Fish and Wildlife Service, U.S. Army Corps of Engineers, U.S.G.S.
+National Wetlands Research Center, Texas Parks and Wildlife Department, Northeast Texas Municipal Water District, The Nature Conservancy, The Collins Academy and Rancho Guadalupe in Marion County, Texas.
 Many other organizations have assisted in this and in the larger Environmental Flows Project.